navgurukul/newton/samvaad-tech-201/android_kya_hai.md

 Iss discussion ko karte hue, aap inn points ke baarein mei bhi soch sakte hai:

-1.What is Android?
+1. What is Android?
-2.Is android is open-source platform or not?
+2. Is android is open-source platform or not?
-3.Which language is basically used to write android's code?
+3. Which language is basically used to write android's code?
-4.Can you tell some features of android?
+4. Can you tell some features of android?
-5.Android is based on which os?
+5. Android is based on which os?
-6.Name some of android application?
+6. Name some of android application?

 Tips: 1 - Aap subtitles/captions on kar sakte hai, YouTube Video dekhte hue
       2 - Aap speed kam ya jyada kar sakte hai, video ke liye, jisse ki aap acche se dekh payein